Ah yes, the real Islam – what might that be? Would we recognise it if we found it, and does it even exist?

 “I start from the principle that Islam is what Muslims say it is”

 This prompts the obvious question “Which Muslims?”
-Are we to give more credence to the Muslims of IS or Al-Azhar or Quilliam or to Ibn Kathir or Caliph Ali or the wild-eyed dawah man on the High Street every Saturday?
+Are we to give more credence to the Muslims of ISIS or Al-Azhar or Quilliam or to Ibn Kathir or Caliph Ali or the wild-eyed dawah man on the High Street every Saturday?
 If you are not willing to distinguish between authentic or inauthentic versions then the logical conclusion must be that there are 1.6 billion Islams and therefore none.

 Those most seriously concerned with the question of course are Muslims themselves, ever mindful of hellfire.
 A hadith attributed to Abu Dawood recalls Mohammed saying: